Tips for Finding an Apartment in Dusseldorf

 Gerresheim is one of the oldest areas in the city and is located at the Eastern edge of the municipality.
 It has its own unique style and aesthetic thanks to the fact that it was an independent city until it merged with Dusseldorf in 1909.

-Gerresheim is considered to be a hidden gem in the city and is ideal for singles or older professionals looking for a quiet area from which to commute.
-The neighbourhood is a great choice for culture buffs who enjoy a local exploration, as the area is chock full of lesser-known historical sights, theatres, art galleries and even a Belgian chocolatier.
+Gerresheim is considered to be a hidden gem in the city and is ideal for singles or older professionals looking for a quiet area.
+The neighbourhood is a great choice for culture buffs who enjoy a local exploration, as the area is chock full of lesser-known historical sights, theatres, art galleries, and even a Belgian chocolatier.

 Rent Prices in Dusseldorf-Gerresheim